 “And raised us up with him, and made us sit with him in the heavenly places in Christ Jesus” (Eph 2:6).

 Our Salvation was achieved by our Lord Jesus Christ’s death on the cross and accomplished by His resurrection and lifting up from this world into heaven.
-The fullness of Christ’s resurrection is . . . → Read More: Raised Up to Sit in Heavenly Places
+The fullness of Christ’s . . . → Read More: Raised Up to Sit in Heavenly Places

 “Arise, take the young Child and His mother, flee to Egypt, and stay there until I bring you word; for Herod will seek the young Child to destroy Him” (Matthew 2:13).